Benefits of Biotin for Hair, Skin, and Nails: According to Science

 Side effects of biotin deficiency:

 Biotin insufficiency can absolutely occur in some situations.
 Let’s say you used to eat too many egg whites regularly for an extended period of time.
 Many of us don’t know that egg white contains a specific protein that binds biotin very tightly and prevents its absorption in organs!

 Same can happen in case of raw egg consumption.
 Long-term anticonvulsant therapy, the use of antibiotics or of parenteral nutrition for extended periods may interfere with the binding of biotin to biotinides.

 The most common sign of Biotin deficiencies are:

 • Dry and Scaly skin rashes (especially on your face)

 • Nausea, Stomach queasiness or the urge to vomit

 • Ataxia or poor muscle coordination

-To avoid these deficiencies try to take initial steps like for early remedies
+To avoid these deficiencies try to take initial steps like for early remedies:

-1. Take best biotin supplement.
+1. Take the best biotin supplement.